 Patients may develop complications such as diabetes mellitus and pancreatic cancer.
 The condition is associated with high morbidity and mortality – it is one of the leading causes of death.

-Patients with acute pancreatitis often have elevated amylase and lipase – these are pancreatic enzymes that are released when the pancreas is inflamed.
+Patients with acute pancreatitis often have elevated amylase and lipase – these are pancreatic enzymes released when the pancreas is inflamed.
 In chronic pancreatitis, the pancreas may not produce these enzymes in sufficient quantities due to fibrosis/scarring – therefore, patients often have low or normal amylase and lipase levels.

 Pancreatic enzyme supplements are typically required in patients that do not respond to the aforementioned conservative measures.
 These agents contain enzymes such as lipase, amylase, and protease.
-They are important because they may reduce abdominal pain and the risk of malabsorption and nutritional deficiencies.
+They are essential because they may reduce abdominal pain and the risk of malabsorption and nutritional deficiencies.
 The most commonly prescribed therapies include:

 Pancreatic enzyme supplements are typically given with acid suppression therapy because the low pH and high acidity in the stomach inactivate these enzymes.
 Acid suppression therapy can include proton-pump inhibitors (PPIs) such as:

 Pain is often controlled with opiate analgesics and nonsteroidal anti-inflammatory drugs (NSAIDS).
-Common examples of NSAIDS include Advil (ibuprofen), and Naprosyn (naproxen).
+Common examples of NSAIDS include Advil (ibuprofen) and Naprosyn (naproxen).
 Your doctor may also prescribe opiates in cases that are not responsive to the above measures.
 This can include medications such as: